MarcoPittarello/AnalysisTools/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AnalysisTools is to support data analysis
+The goal of AnalysisTools is to support data analysis ( still to do)

 ## Installation